Introduction:

 Explanation:

-In the code above, the tellp function returns the current position in the file to which icpp tutorials.
+In the provided code snippet, the tellp function retrieves the current position within the file associated with the icpp tutorials.

 Example 2 -